soranoo/TradingView-Free-Webhook-Alerts/docs/gettingstarted.md

 <a name="program-deployment"></a>
 ## 5. Program Deployment

+#### Local (ngrok / traditional)
 1. Open the command prompt and cd into the project directory.
 2. Run `python main.py` in the command prompt.

+#### Docker (ngrok)
+1. Open the Docker Desktop
+2. Click to the "Containers" tab.
+3. Click the "Run" button.
+(Inside the "Actions" column)

+> [!WARNING]\
-> ⚠️ If you are using ngrok version, you will get a new API KEY and ngrok URL every time you start the program.
+> If you are using ngrok version (Local / Docker), you will get a new API KEY and ngrok URL every time you start the program.
 You need to update the webhook service with the new API KEY and ngrok URL.